chidiwilliams/loxjs/README.md

 # loxjs

-An implementation of the tree-walking interpreter in Crafting Interpreters written in ~~Java~~TypeScript.
+An implementation of the tree-walking interpreter in Crafting Interpreters written in Type~~Java~~Script.

 **See also:**